-Fujifilm X-E2S versus Nikon D7000
+Fujifilm X-E2S vs Nikon D7000

-The Fujifilm X-E2S and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in January 2016 and September 2010.
+The Fujifilm X-E2S and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2010.
 The X-E2S is a mirrorless interchangeable lens camera, while the D7000 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 16.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is considerably larger (43 percent) than the Fujifilm X-E2S.
 Moreover, the D7000 is substantially heavier (123 percent) than the X-E2S.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the X-E2S does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-E2S) and the Nikon Lens Catalog (D7000).
 Mirrorless cameras, such as the Fujifilm X-E2S, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.